-The Information Act No 140/2012 requires public authorities to guide members of the public on how to put forward their request for information (see Art 15 http://www.althingi.is/lagas/nuna/2012140.html).
+The Information Act No. 140/2012 requires public authorities to guide members of the public on how to put forward their request for information (see Art 15, https://eng.forsaetisraduneyti.is/acts-of-law/nr/7971).
+According to Art 13 a, the public also has access to a public advisor who's role is to improve the public access to information.